pythonarcade/arcade/doc/advanced/texture_atlas.rst

 texture atlas reside in graphics memory and is dynamic meaning textures can be added and removed on the fly.

-Arcade's texture atlas also automatically resize when needed all the way up to the maximum texture size your hardware supports.
+Arcade's texture atlas also automatically resizes when needed all the way up to the maximum texture size your hardware supports.
 This requires a complete rebuild of the atlas, something we do on the gpu itself to minimize the impact of this operations.
 For average hardware